 Helen Frankenthaler, Cool Summer, 1962, oil on canvas, 69 3/4 x 120 inches (177.2 x 304.8 cm). ©2021 Helen Frankenthaler Foundation, Inc. / Artists Rights Society (ARS), NY.
 Photo credit: Rob McKeever, courtesy Gagosian.

-The Frankenthaler Climate Initiative is an energy and climate granting program launched by Helen Frankenthaler Foundation in partnership with RMI (Rocky Mountain Institute) and Environment & Culture Partners.
-It is the first program of its kind in the U.S. for the visual arts and is the largest private national grant-making program to address climate change through cultural institutions.
+The Frankenthaler Climate Initiative is an energy and climate grant program launched by the Helen Frankenthaler Foundation in partnership with RMI (Rocky Mountain Institute) and Environment & Culture Partners (ECP).
+ECP partners with RMI to guide the application and decision-making process for HFF’s distribution of $10M in grant funds to visual arts institutions conducting energy efficiency and clean energy projects.